addl/google_for_a_day/README.md

 #### For the Server API

 ##### Set up database
-You will need PostgreSQL 9.6
+You will need PostgreSQL 9.6.
+The following steps are for Unix System.
+If you are a Window's user see [this guide](https://confluence.atlassian.com/display/CONF30/Database+Setup+for+PostgreSQL+on+Windows)

 To install PostgreSQL run the following command: